Author name: The Ugly Quacking Duck

 Until next time.
 May the Father’s love be with you.
 73.

-New Episode: Around The Bend We Go!
+Around The Bend We Go!
 Read More »

 Did You Know We Have an Itch